Home » General Manufacturing » Pressure vs Suction Blast Cabinet

 Suction blast cabinets are distinguished by having two hoses (one for air and one for abrasive) running to the blast gun.
 Utilizing air pressure, a suction gun pulls the media from a hopper through the hose for blasting.
 The media is mixed with the air at the blast gun.

-suction blast system
+suction blast system diagram

-suction blast gun
+suction blast cabinet gun

 Advantages of Suction Blast System: